sategie/Quiz-Time/README.md

 ## Features

+- **Color Scheme**

+    - The color combinations were chosen to elicit a lively and engaging feeling when interacting with the application.

+    - The various colors used were chosen with contrast being the major deciding factor.

 - **Landing Page**

     - The page that appears as soon as the URL loads is the 'Start Quiz' page.